6th Infantry Division (Belgium): World War II

-As one of the stronger Belgian Divisions - its three regiments were all part of the active standing army - the Division was assigned a large portion of the Albert Canal line at the outbreak of the war.
-It covered the 14,5 km between Beringen and Eindhout (Geel).
-To that end, it received temporarily additional fire support from the 2nd, 4th and 16nd regiments of artillery.
+As one of the stronger Belgian divisions, with all three of its regiments forming part of the active standing army, the division was assigned a large section of the Albert Canal at the outbreak of war.
+It covered 14,5 km between Beringen and Eindhout (Geel).
+To this end, it temporarily received additional fire support from the 2nd, 4th and 16th Artillery Regiments.

-On 10 May, the Division saw retreating troops from the 11th division and covering cavalry units passing through its line, some already showing damage of Luftwaffe bombings.
-Apart from some strafing by German planes, the 6th was never seriously tested in its strong positions.
-The breakthrough at Eben-Emael necessitated an early retreat to the main line of resistance of the K-W Line.
-After a while, the 1st Carabiniers were summoned back to the Albert Canal to cover the general retreat alongside units of Group Ninitte and the Cavalry Division.
+On 10 May, the division saw retreating troops from the 11th Division and covering cavalry units passing through its line; some were already bearing the marks of Luftwaffe bombings.
+Apart from some strafing by German aircraft, the 6th Division was never seriously tested in its strong positions.
+However, the breakthrough at Ében-Émael necessitated an early retreat to the main line of resistance of the K-W Line.
+Some time later, the 1st Carabiniers were called back to the Albert Canal to support the general retreat alongside units of the Ninitte Group and the Cavalry Division.

-As they advanced to the Canal, the Carabiniers discovered the Germans had already crossed the Canal at Kwaadmechelen.
-After some fighting and mortar duels the regiment was summoned to fall back to the K-W Line as well.
+As they moved towards the Canal, the Carabiniers found that the Germans had already crossed the Canal at Kwaadmechelen.
+After some fighting and mortar duels, the regiment was ordered to retreat to the K-W Line.

-By the 15th the division was in position around Koningshooikt fortress.
-Apart from some skirmishes by patrols and armored vehicles, there were no major clashes until the order for a second retreat towards the Canal of Ghent-Terneuzen was given.
-There no prepared lines were available, so trenches had to be dug as soon as possible.
-By the 20th the first German patrols arrived, followed by artillery shelling.
-At the sector of the 1st Carabiniers, attempts to cross the canals were repulsed.
+By 15 May, the division was in position around the Koningshooikt fortress.
+Apart from a few small fights between patrols and armored vehicles, there were no big battles until the order was given to retreat towards the Ghent–Terneuzen Canal for a second time.
+There were no prepared lines available, so trenches had to be dug straight away.
+By the 20th, the first German patrols arrived, followed by artillery shelling.
+The 1st Carabiniers stopped the German attempts to cross the canals.